Kingwin127/Alliance-Guide/README.md

 - An officer is entitled a budget of 500k every turn for each mentee they have.

 ##Security Clearance Levels
-- **Priority Ultra, Alpha class 1 security clearance**: Highest level of security clearance, access to all alliance actions, can make a decision at any time and the decision becomes law and must be abided by and must be enforced.
+- **Priority Ultra, Alpha Omega security clearance**: Highest level of security clearance, access to all alliance actions, can make a decision at any time and the decision becomes law and must be abided by and must be enforced.
 Access to the most classified information and details.
 Can override any decision with role, however can under emergencies and special circumstances, authorised to be on the alliance council.
 - **Alpha secruity clearance**: Second highest level of security clearance, access to classified information, authorised to make alliance decisions **if** authorisation is given before hand **or** related to their job and role.
 Under emergencies is authorised to make emergncy decisions if believed to benefit the alliance or help it, authorised to be on the alliance council.
 - **Beta security clearance**: Third highest level of security clearance, access to classified information authorised to make alliance decisions **if** authorisation is given before hand **or** related to their job and role, authorised to be on the alliance council.

+##Member levels
+###Level 8,9,10
+- Highest levels of member clearance, nations must meet the requirements of 4,5,6,7.
+- Levels can only be awarded by agreement of the alliance council or by the 1st officer.
+- Only awarded to the most trusted members of the alliance
+- **Beta security clearance**